statikfintechllc/Ascend-Institute/FOUNDER_LOG.md

 But with:
 - An iPhone.
-- A Go 3 camera.
+- A Microsoft Go 3(4gb RAM😭).
 - A broken HDD.
-- A half-dead charger.
+- A half-dead charger cable.
 - No devs.
 - No sleep.
 - And a dream.